Kapoor Tunnel

 The Kapoor Tunnel is a straight 8.8 km subterranean route which is the main transport of water from the Sooke Lake to the Westshore, City of Victoria, Esquimalt, and the Saanich Peninsula.
 When it was determined that the Sooke Flowline would no longer meet the region's needs, the decision was made to excavate the tunnel.
 Prior to construction of the flowline, Arthur Adams, the consultant for the flowline construction, had proposed the Kapoor Tunnel be built.
-Unfortunately, that era's technology was not yet up to the task.
+However, that era's technology was not yet up to the task.

 Construction

 The tunnel was formed by a miniature tunnel boring machine (TBM), which was built in Vancouver at a cost of $258,000.
 Excavation was undertaken from both ends with the intention of meeting in the middle.
 The machine was later abandoned and excavation was carried out manually due to the soft rock clogging the teeth and gears and causing motor burn outs.
 The contractor quit and the water district completed the task in 1967.
 On completion, the tunnel was an engineering success.
 Even without modern laser technology, the tunnel was joined only 6 in off line.
 The project was almost incident free with the only major injury occurring when a worker's eye was damaged while drilling into a hole containing an undetonated stick of dynamite.

 The project was a challenging feat due to a variety of factors: